-Patriot's proposals were not specifically tailored toward the improvement of short term cash flows necessary to bridge Patriot's short-term liquidity squeeze.
-Instead, the First Proposal was an ideologically motivated anti-union wish list proposing to undo all of the gains miners achieved over the course of nearly 70 years of collective bargaining and erode UMWA representation of Patriot's workforce as existing Union operations are replaced by non-union operations.

-- 31. At the November 15th meeting, Patriot explained that it wanted to reduce the compensation of represented miners to the level of non-union miners.
-Specifically, Patriot would reduce wages impose a wage freeze for 2013 and 2014; reduce or eliminate overtime and other incentive pay; eliminate up to 19 paid leave days, including paid holidays, sick leave and vacation days; impose substantial costs on employees related to health insurance; extend the term of the parties' collective bargaining agreement by two years; and, eliminate employer-paid retiree medical care.
+- 11) Patriot's proposals were not specifically tailored toward the improvement of short term cash flows necessary to bridge Patriot's short-term liquidity squeeze.
+Instead, the First Proposal was an ideologically motivated anti-union wish list proposing to undo all of the gains miners achieved over the course of nearly 70 years of collective bargaining and erode UMWA representation of Patriot's workforce as existing Union operations are replaced by non-union operations. - 32.
+At the November 15th meeting, Patriot explained that it wanted to reduce the compensation of represented miners to the level of non-union miners.
+Specifically, Patriot would reduce wages by , impose a wage freeze for 2013 and 2014; reduce or eliminate overtime and other incentive pay; eliminate up to 19 paid leave days, including paid holidays, sick leave and vacation days; impose substantial costs on employees related to health insurance; extend the term of the parties' collective bargaining agreement by two years; and, eliminate employer-paid retiree medical care.
 (Lucha Decl.
 Ex.
-1A, 1E) - 32.
+1A, 1E) - 33.
 Patriot's 1114 proposal to eliminate its retiree medical care obligations involved the creation of a Voluntary Employee Benefits Association ("VEBA") funded by a one-time \$10 million contribution to be made in installments between April 1, 2013, and July 1, 2013; although the VEBA would be barely funded, Patriot proposed transitioning all current retirees, except those whose benefits are statutorily protected by the Coal Act, to the VEBA on April 1, 2013.
 The VEBA could receive additional funding from a vaguely described profit-sharing mechanism with high thresholds for distribution and unspecified amounts of money that could be generated through the sale of the UMWA's unsecured claim.
-Patriot's First 1114 Proposal contemplated eliminating the right to retiree health care for future retirees as well as for the Peabody-assumed group and the Squaw Creek employees--even though these benefits were fully funded by Peabody and Alcoa, respectively.
+Patriot's First 1114 Proposal contemplated eliminating the right to retiree health care for future retirees as well as for the

+Peabody-assumed group and the Squaw Creek employees--even though these benefits were fully funded by Peabody and Alcoa, respectively.

-33. At the November 15 meeting, Patriot explained that its annual retiree medical costs exceeded \$73 million in 2012 the costs are expected to increase rapidly, projected costs, the initial \$10 million contribution was the only guaranteed source of funding for the VEBA.
+- At the November 15 meeting, Patriot explained that its annual retiree medical costs exceeded \$73 million in 2012

+PwC subsequently confirmed that the costs are expected to increase rapidly, even beyond the figure.
+Despite these projected costs, the initial \$10 million contribution was the only guaranteed source of funding for the VEBA.
 Thus, the sole guaranteed funding for the VEBA contemplated in Patriot's First Proposal would not even provide two complete months of current retirees' health care costs.
+Additional funding was to be provided through a profit-sharing mechanism